-Two pins control which host interface is selected: nSLV12C / MISO and SLV12CADDRSEL / MOSI.
-The two pins are sampled as the device starts up (from a power on, or reset event).
-Note that the nSLV12C / MISO pin includes a weak pull-up that must be overridden either by tying it to GND (for I2C mode) or by pulling up with a supplemental resistor to VDDI (for SPI mode)26 (see 4.10 nSLV12C / MISO).
+The pin includes a weak pull-up that must be overridden either by tying it to GND, (for l^2C mode) or by pulling up with a supplemental resistor to VDDI (for SPI mode)26 (see 4.9 nSLV12C / MISO).

-Figure 7.2-1: Communication Mode Selection
+Slave I2C Mode Slave SPI Mode Figure 7.2-1: Communication Mode Selection

-$^{^{26}}$ In SPI mode the pin changes to become an output and hence must not be pulled up by tying directly to VDDI.
+26In SPI mode the pin changes to become an output and hence must not be pulled up by tying directly to VDDI.